CONTEMPORARY ITALIAN LITERATURE (UNIT A)

 The main goals of the course are two: firstly provide the students with the skills and abilities needed to investigate contemporary Italian literature from multiple cultural perspectives in order to fully understand the roles and functions of the literary system of modernity: author, public, Critical and editorial mediation.

 Second, acquire (or strengthen) the basic tools for understanding in order to analyze in order to narrative texts in its various articulations.

 At the end of the course students, on the basis of acquired historical-literary knowledge and classroom workshops, should have acquired the ability to read and understand narrative texts, to grasp the connections between text and context, formulating analyzes that proceed from the Particular to the general context and vice versa.

 Course contents summary

-A special program can be provided to Erasmus's Students.
+On request, a special program will be provided to Erasmus's Students.

 Assessment methods and criteria

 The examination is oral and the vote is formulated by taking into consideration these three aspects: 1.
 General knowledge of the Italian literature of the second half of the nineteenth century given to the individual study (Bonavita and Casadei).
 2. Understanding dynamics characterizing literary modernity (according to the coordinates provided in frontal lessons or, for non-attendants, in online lessons